suquark/hoplite/cluster-config/README.md

    ray up cluster.yaml
    ray attach cluster.yaml
    ~~~
-   If the node fails to connect to EFS, check the security group ID as mentioned earlier.
+   If the node fails to connect to EFS (or the cluster takes forever to spin up), check if the security group ID in EFS as mentioned earlier.